kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 - `metering-admin`
 - `metering-viewer`

+The metering-operator is capable of creating RoleBindings for you, granting these permissions by specifying a list of subjects in the Metering `spec.permissions` section.
+For an example see the [advanced-auth.yaml][advanced-auth-config] example configuration.

 Alternatively, you may use any role which has rules granting `get` permissions to `reports/export`.
 Meaning: `get` access to the `export` _sub-resource_ of the `Report` resources in the namespace of the `reporting-operator`.
 For example: `admin` and `cluster-admin`.